 Let’s say you choose the maximum loan term of 30 years.

 The interest rate for the next 30 years may vary depending on the prevailing rate and economic conditions in the country.

 By choosing your preferred fixed pricing period (1-30 years), you get to protect yourself against fluctuations and also decide how long this protection will last.

 The longer the fixed pricing period, the higher the fixed interest rate will be.
-However, it also means locking the interest rate for a longer time, giving it protection from the fluctuations in the market.
+However, it also means locking the interest rate for a longer time, giving it protection from market fluctuations.

-Only choose longer fixing period if you’re confident about the country’s economy and the stability of prevailing interest rates.
+Only choose a longer fixed pricing period if you’re confident about the country’s economy and the stability of prevailing interest rates.

-Another option is a shorter fixing period.
-Ideally, you should pick the shortest period of 1 year which guarantees the lowest interest rate of 5.375%.
+Another option is a shorter fixed pricing period.
+Ideally, you should pick the shortest period of 1 year which guarantees the lowest interest rate of 5.750%.

-The good thing about Pag IBIG is they’re not allowed by law to increase the interest rate above 2% (unlike banks which don’t have a ceiling on interest rates).
+The good thing about Pag IBIG is they’re not allowed by law to increase the interest rate above 2% (unlike banks that don’t have a ceiling on interest rates).

 Hence, even if you’re no longer protected after the 1-year period, the highest rate you’ll ever get in the next few years will not increase beyond 2%.